EvansWinner/awesome-line-editors/README.md

 Also, I exclude editors embedded in single applications for use there only (like, in multi-user dungeon programs, or whatever you call them).

+Finally, I am only including editors that are meant for interactive use, even when they are also used for scripting.
+So something like the standard Unix ``sed`` command is out.

 This is the standard I am using in deciding what to include below, mostly.
 It is also where I would most appreciate PRs for this page if you have anything you can add to it.